selvalr/React-Tutorial/README.md

 - Current version of create-react-app is v5.0.1 (April 2022).

 - create-react-app includes built tools such as webpack, Babel, and ESLint.

+# Why Would You Use React?

+- Structre the "views" of your application

+- Reusable components with their own state

+- JSX-Dynamic markup

+- Interactive UIs with Virtual DOM

+- Perfomance & Testing

+- Very popular in the industry

 # Create React App